octokit/octokit.net/docs/github-apps.md

 An "instance" of a GitHub App is then installed in an `Organization` or `User` account (known in Octokit as an `Installation`) where it is further limited to nominated (or all) repositories for that account.

-An `Intsallation` of a `GitHubApp`, thus operates at the "intersection" between the globally defined permissions/scopes/webhooks of the GitHub App itself PLUS the Organization/User repositories that were nominated.
+An `Installation` of a `GitHubApp`, thus operates at the "intersection" between the globally defined permissions/scopes/webhooks of the GitHub App itself PLUS the Organization/User repositories that were nominated.

 The [GitHub Api Documentation](https://developer.github.com/v3/apps/) on GitHub Apps contains more detailed information.